What is S/MIME and how does it work?

 What types of S/MIME are there?

-There are four types of S/MIME certificate:
+There are 4 types of S/MIME:

 If you think you will need support, purchase an OV S/MIME Certificate.